 Sara L. Austin

-With over 20 years leadership experience in the non-profit/charitable sector, Sara is an expert in international human rights law, she has helped change the lives of the world’s most vulnerable children, through her leadership of global advocacy campaigns, by shaping major public policy efforts, and by launching philanthropic campaigns.
+You’ll find her name on several “most powerful” lists; she was awarded the prestigious Top 25 Women of Influence and is a three-time winner of the Top 100 Most Powerful Women.
+She has led national and global advocacy campaigns, shaped major public policy efforts, and launched philanthropic campaigns.
 She has learned multiple languages, and is fluent in the parlance of diplomacy.
-Her work has taken her into the top circles of power at the United Nations, government corridors and boardrooms around the world.
+Her work has taken her into the top circles of power in the United Nations, national governments, and boardrooms around the world.

 Angela Simo Brown